 The objectives of the OpenFIDO project are:

-Produce a widely usable and fully functional data platform and interoperability layer for various power systems tools, with special attention to the needs of IOU, CEC and CPUC users, as well as the vendors, consultants and researchers who support regulatory, planning and operations activities that are supported by tools based on GridLAB-D.
+Produce a widely usable and fully functional data platform and interoperability layer for various power systems tools.
+Southern California Edison has successfully deployed OpenFIDO and conducted an broad evaluation with staff who support regulatory, planning and operations activities supported by tools based on GridLAB-D.

 Deliver a data exchange platform along with a set of data adapters to convert data from power systems tools’ schema to a standardized, open-source format.
+Southern California Edison has successfully deployed OpenFIDO to convert Cyme models to GridLAB-D format for use in electrification and resilience analysis.

 Establish the foundation for long-term user and developer support, including tools and services for data import, transformation, storage, access, and export.
+Several utilities nationwide have tested and/or are currently evaluating OpenFIDO for various use-cases, including load forecasting, resilience analysis, electrification, tariff design, and hosting capacity analysis.

-Anticipated Benefits for California
+Benefits for California

 OpenFIDO provides multiple benefits to California’s electricity ratepayers by helping utilities work with customers and regulators to ensure DERs are integrated into electricity distribution systems planning processes more quickly, reliably, and cost-effectively.
 Customer-based generation, storage and demand response resources must be planned and deployed in coordination with utilities, and OpenFIDO provides many of the tools needed to facilitate the conditions wherein all parties can contribute and obtain the data they need to perform their respective system equity, reliability, and resilience analyses quickly and accurately.